ukushu/Ifrit/README.md

 + Ifrit - extended coverage with automated tests in general :)
 + Ifrit have additional search system using Levenstain distance algorythm :)

++ Ifrit have a little bit changed syntax
 ```

 ## Documentation / Instructions